GangstersPairOfDice/zero-to-hero/README.md

 # zero-to-hero
-repo following the hands-on deep learning course, taught by Andrej Karpathy
+repo following the [hands-on deep learning course, taught by Andrej Karpathy](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), using [tinygrad](https://github.com/tinygrad/tinygrad).

+# Warning

+For first 3 implementations (bigram, mlp. mlp2), I was frankensteining PyTorch syntax and logic with tinygrad, therefore it sucks.
+Should not be used for real as it is extremely inefficient.

+From RNN onwards, I write the logic strictly for tinygrad, so it should be okay.

 # makemore